 For most of us, the finest links courses in the world remain tantalizingly out of reach.
-We might grab little peeks of them through the gates or perhaps we’ve seen Rory or Tiger destroy 18 holes on TV, but what that’s as close as we get.
+We might grab little peeks of them through the gates or perhaps we’ve seen Rory or Tiger destroy 18 holes on TV, but that’s as close as we get.

 Here are six open-to-all classics to whet your appetite.